timsampson/cs50club/README.md

 The view is a simple form where the user chooses a club and if the club has room, then the user is allowed to join the club.
 Some of the features which may not be obvious to the user, but were implemented include:

-##### Authentication
+##### Authentication and Authorization

 1. Authentication is handled by Google's login.
 2. Authorization is based on the user's level, teacher or student.

 ##### Data

-1. **Data Source**: A Google Sheet is as a data source, tabs are used as tables are in a traditinoal database.
+1. **Data Source**: A Google Sheet is as a data source, tabs are used as tables are in a traditional database.
+   - If an data administrator needs to edit something and they are familiar with a spreadsheet, they can simply open the spreadsheet and make the edits.
    - The sheet has many tabs that mock data a school might track, students, staff, clubs, rooms, classes... it is not complete, but comprehensive enough for data needed in this example app.
 2. **Read**: If the user is a teacher (in the staff tab), they can see the list for the all levels, Lower School (LS), Middle School (MS) and High School (HS), but they don't have an option to join the club.
 Alternatively, if the user is a student (in the student tab), the table will display the clubs available for their level.
 3. **UI Updating**: Upon login the table will display the clubs for the users with currently club enrollment numbers.
 If the student is in a club, their previous record is already in the clubRecord tab, they notice will display their club.
 4. **Write**: When a student successfully enrolls in a club, a row is written to the clubRecord tab and the row includes a time stamp, the student's email address, thier school level, the club moderator (from the club tab), and the name of the chosen club.

 #### Views and Notification